 Can I cancel my booking?

-We will not issue a refund, exchange or credit as per our terms and conditions of purchase (excluding Friends or Advantage members) should you wish to cancel your booking, unless the reason for your cancellation is covered by our COVID-19 Guarantee.
+We will not issue a refund, exchange or credit as per our terms and conditions of purchase (excluding Friends or Advantage members) should you wish to cancel your booking.

 Can I exchange my tickets?